by Thomas Letan & Chris Pinnock

 Assuming that the local wallet is called operator, initiate the rollup using the octez-client command (as tezos):

-octez-client originate smart rollup from operator \
+octez-client originate smart rollup sr_alias from operator \

 of kind wasm_2_0_0 \